Mexican Diabetic Recipes

 Chipotle Chicken & Vegetable Soup

-This healthy chicken and vegetable soup recipe is perfect for when you're in the mood for comfort food and Mexican all in one!
+This healthy chicken and vegetable soup recipe is perfect for when you're in the mood for comfort food.
 The small amount of chipotle peppers in adobo sauce gives it a mild spice level.
 For a spicier soup, stir in up to 2 tablespoons chipotle peppers.
 Look for the small cans of smoked chipotle peppers in adobo sauce near other Mexican ingredients in well-stocked supermarkets.
 Once opened, refrigerate for up to 2 weeks or freeze for up to 6 months.